 A holistic traditional Chinese medicine healing plan typically involves herbal therapy, acupuncture, dietary changes, and lifestyle shifts.
 These eight herbs and ingredients are the ones TCM practitioners rely on to bring balance to the body, support the immune system, and promote overall health.
 It is important to note that while these herbs have been use traditionally for many generations, there is limited clinical research to prove their effectiveness and you should always consult with a physician if you're feeling unwell before starting on a herbal regimen.

 In one in vitro study, echinacea extract interfered with viral entry into cells.
 That said, other studies haven't shown positive effects.

-This antiviral and antibacterial herb contains polysaccharides that increase the body's production of white blood cells, which fight infection.
-Echinacea is available in an extract or tablet form, making it easier to get your daily supply of this immunity-boosting flower.
+Echinacea is available in an extract or tablet form, making it simple to get a daily dose of this immune-supporting flower.

-Adaptogenic astragalus is thought to combat stress, and it contains anemia, which can improve blood counts.
+In traditional Chinese medicine practices, adaptogenic astragalus is thought to combat stress.
 Add this herb to soups to fight fatigue and boost your immune system during cold and flu season.

 3. Yin Chiao (Honeysuckle Forsythia)

 Traditional Chinese medicine practitioners often prescribe this nine-herb formula, which contains soothing licorice, nasal-clearing peppermint, perspiration-stimulating Jing Jie, and Lu Gen, which soothes the lungs and stomach.

 Some studies have shown that shown garlic extract may have antiviral activity against various viruses, including influenza and rhinovirus.